hartwigmedical/actin/algo/README.md

 Some rules require 1 ("X") or more ("X" and "Y") additional configuration parameter(s) that can be set to match the requirements of each trial.
-Also, note that some inclusion and exclusion criteria can be mapped to rules that are currently explicitly set to PASS or explicitly won't be evaluated.

-The following rules are available:
+The following criterion algorithms ('rules') are available:

 ##### Rules related to general characteristics / statements